Lobster rolls that overflow with sweet seafood

 Tel: 6592 7642

 Image credit: @_jt1777

 Despite the name, laidback Gillman Barracks restaurant The Naked Finn isn’t run by a Scandinavian exhibitionist.
 Instead, this homegrown establishment focuses on serving excellent seafood that are barely seasoned to highlight their quality.
-While their menu changes frequently based on the season, their Lobster Roll ($38++) is a mainstay, and exemplifies their ethos.
+While their menu changes frequently based on the season, their Lobster Roll (from $35++) is a mainstay, and exemplifies their ethos.

 Most rolls star poached lobster meat, but this rendition takes a different route, with hunks of lobster flesh kissing the grill instead.
 The resulting Maillard reaction adds a depth of flavour, allowing that sweet meat to be minimally seasoned.
 A quick toss in unsalted butter and crème fraîche is all the lobster needs, before it’s piled high in the ubiquitous brioche bun.